104-0243

 84003498 (no formal nomination)

 The handsome two-story white weatherboarded Queen Anne-style Dabney-Thompson House is irregularly square with projecting bays on all sides.
 The central block is two bays wide and double pile.
 Its high foundation is of brick laid in five-course American-with-Flemish bond with a wooden water table.
-In 1892 Richard Heath Dabney, history professor and later dean of the Graduate School of Arts and Sciences at the University of Virginia, purchased three lots in Preston Heights.
+In 1892 Richard Heath Dabney, history professor and later dean of the Graduate School of Arts and Sciences at the University of Virginia, purchased three lots in the Preston Heights section of the city of Charlottesville.
 He built this house in 1894 and lived there until 1907.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.